pulp-platform/snitch_cluster/docs/tutorial/streamer_design.md

 </details>

 <details>
-  <summary> Can you identify which are for the write and read ports? </summary>
+  <summary> Can you identify which are for the write and read ports on the accelerator side? </summary>
   Signals with `*_streamer2accelerator_*` are for read ports and signals with `*_accelerator2streamer_*` are for write ports.
 </details>